Philips spins off lighting components businesses

 The company did not give a valuation for the new business, but ING analyst Robin van de Broek estimated it could be worth about 2 billion euros, based on the fact that Osram trades at a multiple of 0.7 times price/share and Epistar, a Taiwanese rival which is more focused on LED manufacture, at 3.6 times price/share.
 The as yet unnamed new business will combine elements resembling each of the two companies.

 The spun-off lighting business will make components such as bulbs, auto headlights and high-powered LED lamps.
-It will count BMW, Volkswagen (VOWG_p.DE) and the latter's Audi marque among its automotive clients.
+It will count BMW (BMWG.DE), Volkswagen (VOWG_p.DE) and the latter's Audi marque among its automotive clients.

 Some analysts say LED car headlights, with their promise of higher premiums for the manufacturer, better fuel efficiency and more natural illumination of the road, are the next frontier for LED lighting technology.